Strong modeling limits of graphs with bounded tree-width: Composition step

-We next show that each of the mappings $g_i$, $i\in [k]$, is also continuous and has a measure preserving-like property similar to that of $g^0_i$, which is given at the end of the previous paragraph.
+We next show that each of the mappings $g_i$, $i\in [k]$, is measurable and has a measure preserving-like property similar to that of $g^0_i$, which is given at the end of the previous paragraph.
 Fix $i\in [k]$, and let $V_i$ be the domain of $g^0_i$.
-We next consider directed paths $P$ comprised of two or more edges; similarly as when we defined edges of $M$, we think of a path $P$ as a type of a path rather than an actual path in a modeling; note that $P$ bears information which of its edges are $1$-edges, $2$-edges, etc. Let $\preceq$ be the lexicographic order on paths $P$, in particular, every path is preceded by all paths of shorter lengths.
-Let $V_{i,P}$ be the set containing those $x\in (V_f\cup V_{\infty})\setminus V_i$ such that $M$ contains a path from $x$ to its $i$-parent formed by important edges only that matches the types of edges in $P$ but $M$ contains no path from $x$ to its $i$-parent formed by important edges that matches the types of edges in any path $P'\prec P$.
+We next consider directed paths $P$ comprised of two or more edges; similarly as when we defined edges of $M$, we think of a directed path $P$ as a type of a path rather than an actual path in a modeling; note that $P$ bears information which of its edges are $1$-edges, $2$-edges, etc. Let $\preceq$ be the order on directed paths $P$ such that the paths are first ordered by their lengths (shorter paths preceding longer paths) and the paths with the same length are ordered lexicographically (as viewed as words whose $i$-th letter is $m$ if the $i$-th edge of $P$ is an $m$-edge).
+Let $V_{i,P}$ be the set containing those $x\in (V_f\cup V_{\infty})\setminus V_i$ such that $M$ contains a directed path from $x$ to its $i$-parent formed by important edges only that matches the types of edges in $P$ but $M$ contains no directed path from $x$ to its $i$-parent formed by important edges that matches the types of edges in any path $P'\prec P$.
 Since every subset of $M$ that can be defined by a local first order formula with a single free variable is measurable, the set $V_{i,P}$ is measurable for every $i\in [k]$ and every $P$.
-Observe that the mapping $g_i$ restricted to $V_{i,P}$ is a composition of $g^0_j$, $j\in [k]$, in particular, the restriction of $g_i$ to $V_{i,P}$ is continuous and has the property given at the end of the previous paragraph.
-Since the sets $V_i$ and $V_{i,P}$ partition the domain of $g_i$, the mapping $g_i$ is continuous and satisfies the following: if $X$ and $Y$ are measurable subsets of $V_f\cup V_{\infty}$ such that each vertex of $Y$ has exactly $d$ $i$-children contained in $X$, then $\mu_M(g_i^{-1}(Y)\cap X)=d\mu_M(Y)$.
+Observe that the mapping $g_i$ restricted to $V_{i,P}$ is a composition of $g^0_j$, $j\in [k]$, in particular, the restriction of $g_i$ to $V_{i,P}$ is measurable and has the property given at the end of the previous paragraph.
+Since the sets $V_i$ and $V_{i,P}$ partition the domain of $g_i$, the mapping $g_i$ is measurable and satisfies the following: if $X$ and $Y$ are measurable subsets of $V_f\cup V_{\infty}$ such that each vertex of $Y$ has exactly $d$ $i$-children contained in $X$, then $\mu_M(g_i^{-1}(Y)\cap X)=d\mu_M(Y)$.
 We refer to this property of the mapping $g_i$ as \emph{measure semipreserving}.